 As we age, we expect to have some difficulty with our vision.
 Many people don’t realize that the problems they are having with their vision are not simply a normal result of aging.
 Glaucoma can sneak up on people because some of the symptoms are difficult to spot.
 Even people who have never had a vision problem should begin to have regular eye exams after age 40.
 Make sure that you tell your eye doctor all the changes you may have noticed in your vision.
 They can only help if they know there is a problem.

-There are a few steps you can take on your own to improve or prevent glaucoma if you are diagnosed with it.
+There are a few steps you can take on your own to improve or prevent glaucoma.

 First things first: what causes Glaucoma?

-Just like we can have high blood pressure, we can have high eye pressure.
+In the same way we can have high blood pressure, we can have high intraocular pressure.
 Glaucoma is usually caused by elevated or high intraocular eye pressure.
-This high amount of pressure damages the optic nerves and leads to the main symptoms, such as a loss of peripheral vision, of glaucoma.
+This high amount of pressure damages the optic nerves and leads to the main glaucoma symptoms, such as a loss of peripheral vision and blurry vision.

-People who are over the age of 40: As we age our eyes age as well glaucoma is most often diagnosed in people over the age of 40.
+- People who are over the age of 60: As we age, our eyes age as well.
+Glaucoma is most often diagnosed in people over the age of 60.

 A very common symptom of glaucoma, one that often goes unrecognized at first, is a loss of peripheral vision (this can be dangerous when driving).
 Blurred vision, seeing halos, eye pain and headaches are also symptoms although they do vary from person to person.